mfrister/pushproxy/README.md

 #### iOS 7, OS X 10.9

-Beginning with OS X 10.9 and probably iOS 7 (untested), `apsd` does certificate pinning and checks the root certificate as well as chain length and some attributes of the leaf certificate.
-The root certificate contained in the `apsd` binary is replaced in a later step.
+Beginning with OS X 10.9 and probably iOS 7, `apsd` does certificate pinning and checks the root certificate as well as chain length and some attributes of the leaf certificate.
+The root certificate contained in the `apsd` binary is replaced in a later step (although the patch only works for 10.9 yet and not for iOS7).

 The certificate chain needs a length of 3, so you have to use a CA certificate as well as an additional intermediary CA certificate that signs the leaf.